CSIS 344 Introduction to Data Science

 University Resources

-If you have specific physical, psychiatric, or learning disabilities and require accommodations, please contact Disability & Accessibility Services as early as possible so that your learning needs can be appropriately met.
-For more information, go to georgefox.edu/das or contact das@georgefox.edu).
+If you have specific physical, psychiatric, or learning disabilities and require accommodations, please contact Disability & Accessibility Services (DAS) as early as possible so that your learning needs can be appropriately met.
+For more information, go to georgefox.edu/das or contact das@georgefox.edu.

 The Academic Resource Center (ARC) on the Newberg campus provides all undergraduate students with free writing consultation, academic coaching, and learning strategy review (e.g., techniques to improve reading, note-taking, study, time management).
 The ARC offers in-person appointments; if necessary, Zoom appointments can be arranged by request.
-The ARC, located on the first floor of the Murdock Library, is open from 1:00–10:00 p.m., Monday through Thursday, and 12:00–4:00 p.m. on Friday.
-To schedule an appointment, go to the online schedule at web.penjiapp.com/schools/george-fox, call 503-554-2327, email the_arc@georgefox.edu, or stop by the ARC.
+The ARC, located on the first floor of the Murdock Library, is open during the academic year from 1:00–9:00 p.m., Monday through Thursday, and 12:00–4:00 p.m. on Friday.
+To schedule an appointment, click on the TracCloud icon on the Canvas dashboard, go to traccloud.georgefox.edu, call 503-554-2327, email the_arc@georgefox.edu, or stop by the ARC.
 Visit arc.georgefox.edu for information about ARC Consultants' areas of study, instructions for scheduling an appointment, learning tips, and a list of other tutoring options on campus.

 Grading